Robotics2020/RobEx03_FANUC-URDF/README.md

 To visualize the FANUC M-20iA robot model, run `roslaunch fanuc_description fanuc.launch`.

-To get the TFs for all joints, run `roslaunch fanuc_listener_pkg fanuc fanuc_listener.launch`.
+To get the TFs for all joints, run `roslaunch fanuc_listener_pkg fanuc_listener.launch`.